dkozhukhar/project-euler/README.md

 ## About

-This project is a collection of my solutions on project euler problems written in clojuire.
+This repo is a storage for my solutions to project euler problems.
+All of them written in clojuire.

 ## Safety